 1a.4.2 What process was used to identify the evidence?

 The process used to identify the evidence supporting NQF 2701 consisted of an extensive literature review, the clinical experience and expert consensus of KCQA members and the KCQA Feasibility/Testing Workgroup, and a retrospective review of pertinent database data from three large dialysis organizations with a correlation to existing measures of adverse outcomes (i.e., hospitalization and mortality) over the same time period.
+Relevant peer-reviewed publications since the measure was endorsed have been incorporated into this maintenance review submission.

 1a.4.3.
 Provide the citation(s) for the evidence.

 Agarwal R, Weir MR. Dry-weight: A concept revisited in an effort to avoid medication-directed approaches for blood pressure control in hemodialysis patients.
 CJASN.
 2010;5:1255–1260.

+Chou JA, Kalantar-Zadeh K. Volume balance and intradialytic ultrafiltration rate in the hemodialysis patient.
+Curr Heart Fail Rep. 2017;14(5):421-427.

 Lopot F, Kotyk P, Blaha J, Forejt J. Use of continuous blood volume monitoring to detect inadequately high dry weight.
 International Journal of Artificial Organs.
 1996;19:411–414.

+Slinlin Y, Babu M, Ishani A. Ultrafiltration rate in conventional hemodialysis: Where are the limits and what are the consequences?
+Seminars in Dialysis.
+2018;31(6):544-550.

+Assimon MM, Flythe JE.
+Rapid ultrafiltration rates and outcomes among hemodialysis patients: Re-examining the evidence base.
+Curr Opin Nephrol Hypertens.
+2015;24(6):525-530.

 Saran R, Bragg-Gresham JL, Levin NW, et al. Longer treatment time and slower ultrafiltration in hemodialysis: Associations with reduced mortality in the DOPPS.
 Kidney Int.
 2006;69:1222-1228.